elsampsa/valkka-live/docs/modules.rst

 Now you have an editable version of the machine vision plugin available.

-If you restart Valkka Live, there will be a new entry "Machine Vision" in the menu bar (Valkka Live scans the "valkka_mvision" namespace for submodules)
+If you restart Valkka Live, there will be a new entry "Machine Vision" in the menu bar (Valkka Live scans the "valkka.mvision" namespace for submodules)

 A simple movement detector is provided as an example.